99sphere/COCO-parsing-for-yolov3/README.md

 ## 1. cocotoyoloconverter.py
 Download instances_train2017.json from the COCO website and put in the same directory as this script.
-In line 16, you should modify "car" to class that you want to extract like below.
+At line 16, "car" to class that you want to extract like below.
+Class should be included in one of the 80 classes in coco names.

 ```(python3)
 16 cat = "car"
 17 catIds = coco.getCatIds(catNms=[cat])